doronbehar/pistol/README.md

 terminal.
 These include:

 - `terminal`: The default formatter that uses terminal control codes to change colors between every key word.
-This formatter has 8 colors and it is the default.
+This formatter has 8 colors and it's the default.
 - `terminal256`: Same as `terminal` but with 256 colors available.
 - `terminal16m`: Same as `terminal` but with 24 Bits colors i.e True-Color.

-Other formatters include `json`, and `html` but they won't be useful to be used with Pistol.
+Other formatters include `json`, and `html` but I'd be surprised if you'll find them useful for Pistol's purpose.

 To tell Pistol to use a specific formatter, set `PISTOL_CHROMA_FORMATTER` in your  environment, e.g: